benresonance-star/Task-Checker/specification.md

 - **Data Loss Warning**: The modal explicitly warns: *"If you delete this checklist any work done on it will also be lost,"* preventing accidental removal of progress.

 ### 7. Branding & Live Style System
 - **Branding Console**: A floating, draggable, and resizable HUD available to admins.
-It allows real-time adjustment of domain-specific brand elements (Primary Identity, Task Done Highlights, Completed States, etc.), UI geometry (Radii), **Dashboard Layouts**, and a consolidated **My Notes Widget** styling suite (controlling widget shells, rich-text editor backgrounds/separators, and individual note type colors).
+It features a **"Draft Mode" workflow** where stylistic changes (colors, radii) are applied locally for real-time exploration but are only persisted to Firestore when explicitly saved via "Save as Workspace Default" or by overwriting an existing snapshot.
 - **Style Snapshots (Theme Library)**: Admins can capture the current brand styling and save it as a named snapshot (e.g., "Happy Mode").
-Presets support **Active Style Tracking**, highlighting the currently applied theme and allowing for **Incremental Updates** (overwriting an existing snapshot with new tweaks) via a dedicated sync icon.
+Presets support **Active Style Tracking**, highlighting the currently applied theme and allowing for **Incremental Updates** (overwriting an existing snapshot with new tweaks) via a dedicated save icon.
 - **Smooth Interaction Engine**: Utilizes hardware-accelerated `translate3d` and `requestAnimationFrame` for buttery-smooth window movement and resizing.
 Transitions are dynamically disabled during active interactions to eliminate "input lag."
 - **Semantic Theme Engine**: Uses CSS Variables linked to descriptive, role-based technical keys (e.g., `colorAppIdentity` instead of `brandBlue`).
 This ensures the codebase remains logical even when colors are dramatically altered.
 - **Global Style Persistence**: Theme settings are stored in Firestore (`settings/theme`) and synchronized in real-time across all team members' sessions.
 Every teammate sees the new brand colors the moment the admin saves a change.